Nature at the atomic level

 Since the Greeks, scientists had suspected nature should be made of small pieces, which they called "atoms".
 By the beginning of the 20st century it was accepted that atoms existed, and were capable of attaching to each other.
 The resulting structures, which were named "molecules", had chemical and physical properties determined by their specific atomic structure.
 Experimental techniques had been developed to figure out the composition and arrangement of atoms forming a molecule, yet no one had ever seen how a molecule actually looks like.
 But then scientists started noticing that light crossing a crystal made up of the molecule of interest would bounce through it in specific ways.
 Even more interesting this phenomenon, called scattering, depended on the specific arrangement of atoms in the crystal.
 A technique called X-ray crystallography was established: thanks to it, scientists could use light to determine how atoms arrange themselves in space to form molecules.
 Nobel prizes for the establishment of this technique were awarded to Max von Laue in 1914 as well as to William Henry and Lorence Bragg, father and son, in 1915.

 The first sample to be studied, in 1914, was the simple table salt.
 But X-ray crystallography was shown capable of analysing much more complicated structures.
 From the 1950s it became very popular to study proteins, very large molecules that are key components of every living organism.
-The first scientist who succeeded in solving the structure of a protein, Dorothy Hodgkin, was awarded a Nobel prize in 1964.
+John Kendrew solved the first structure of a protein, myoglobin, for which he won a Nobel prize in 1962 alongside Max Perutz.
+Dorothy Hodgkin succeeded in solving the structure of vitamin B12, for which she awarded the Nobel prize in 1964, and later that of a protein, insulin.

 Computers to the rescue